Is this chart lying to me? Automating the detection of misleading visualizations: Introduction

 The deceptive features in these charts, or \textit{misleaders} \citep{10.1145/3544548.3580910}, often reside in subtle details easily missed by readers, such as axis tick intervals.
-Furthermore, misleaders are highly diverse: the latest taxonomies identify over 70 distinct types spanning a wide variety of chart types, including bar charts, pie charts, and maps \citep{lo2022misinformed,10670488}.
-In some cases, more than one misleader affects the same visualization \citep{lo2022misinformed}.
-Figure~\ref{fig:misleaders} shows 12 real-world examples.
+Furthermore, misleaders are highly diverse: the latest taxonomies identify over 70 distinct types spanning a wide range of chart types, including bar charts, pie charts, and choropleth maps \citep{lo2022misinformed,10670488}.
+In some cases, multiple misleaders affect the same visualization \citep{lo2022misinformed}.
+Figure~\ref{fig:misleaders} shows 12 real-world examples of misleading visualizations.

-Automatically classifying whether a visualization is misleading, and identifying which misleaders affect it, if any, can enable timely warnings to chart designers and readers and help prevent the spread of misinformation.
+Automatically classifying whether a visualization is misleading and identifying which misleaders affect it, if any, can enable timely warnings to chart designers and readers and help prevent the spread of misinformation.
 This task is framed as a multi-label classification problem.
 While early work relied on rule-based systems called linters \citep{10.1111/cgf.13975,10.1145/3491102.3502138}, recent studies have explored the use of MLLMs \citep{10679256,10771149}.
 However, these approaches were evaluated on distinct datasets, which are either small or closed-access, limiting comparability and hindering progress.

 In this work, we introduce Misviz, a large, diverse, and open benchmark comprising 2,604 real-world visualizations spanning 12 types of misleaders.
-It reflects scenarios in which vulnerable readers encounter misleading visualizations online.
-In Misviz, 70\% of the visualizations contain up to three misleaders, while the remainder are non-misleading.
+It reflects scenarios in which detection models could flag visualizations published on the web.
+In Misviz, 70\% of the visualizations contain up to three misleaders, while the remaining 30\% are non-misleading.
 To support model training, we also release Misviz-synth, a synthetic dataset generated with Matplotlib \citep{Hunter:2007} using real-world data tables.
-Misviz-synth simulates scenarios where chart designers seek assistance in identifying misleaders unintentionally introduced in their visualizations.
-It includes not only the visualizations but also their data tables and axis metadata, enabling the training of chart de-rendering models.
+Misviz-synth reflects scenarios in which detection models assist chart designers in identifying misleaders unintentionally introduced into their charts.
+The dataset includes not only the visualizations but also their underlying data tables, Python code snippets, and axis metadata, enabling the training of chart de-rendering models.